ahriman21/linux/linux-basic-commands.md

 > export PATH="$PATH:/your deisred path"

 ### add to system path permanently
+* open .vashrc and add the path using the following steps, then save and exit the file.
 > 1. vim .bashrc
 > 2. export PATH="$PATH:/your desired path"

-# terminal manual :
+# terminal search :
 ### how to search in terminal commands:
 > apropos [command you wanna search for]

-# file and directories
 ### how to search in a directory :
 > find [path] -name "[name of the file you are loogin for]"